Credit: Jean Shifrin / AJC

 Officially, this area is known as Constitution Lakes Park.
 Situated just off Moreland, near East Atlanta and Gresham Park, it’s more commonly called “Doll’s Head Trail.”
 That’s because the grounds are dotted with found objects, including, as the name suggests, some dolls.
 The items come from pieces found in the park or carried in by the river.
 The project got its start in 2010 when Joel Slaton began visiting the park.

 He started sprucing up the area and leaving behind some creations.
-Slaton and other volunteers maintain the site and enforce sound of the ground rules: art must be family friendly and free of jagged-edges.
+Slaton and other volunteers maintain the site and enforce the ground rules: Art must be family friendly and free of jagged-edges.

 Tiny Doors ATL